Top Crypto Tax-Free Countries in 2023!

 Ranking among some of the top safest cities in the world, crypto millionaires can feel pretty safe here as they drop their gains on expensive bottles of Dom Perignon and enjoy a lush lifestyle.

-You would think that a land full of millionaires and luxury everything would come with an insanely high cost of living, but Dubai is actually quite affordable with an estimated monthly living cost for a single person coming in at just under $US 2,500 per month.
-This cost will of course scale up significantly depending on how “bling-bling” you want to live.
+You would think that a land full of millionaires and luxury everything would come with an insanely high cost of living, but Dubai is actually quite affordable with an estimated monthly living cost for a single person coming in at around $US 2,700 per month.

-Ah, Switzerland's classic tax-friendly and financial powerhouse country with the iconic “Swiss bank account” often mentioned by villains in Bond movies.
+Ah, Switzerland's classic tax-friendly and financial powerhouse framework with the iconic “Swiss bank account” often mentioned by villains in Bond movies.
 For decades, Switzerland has been a global tax haven, and crypto was not excluded.
 Crypto traded or held as an investment is not subject to capital gains tax.

-- Under 55 years of age
+- Under 55 years of age for most visas

-- No criminal record
+- Have no criminal record